About The Digital Library

 The Digital Library was formed in the Spring of 2002 with a merger between staff in Academic Technology, staff from Information Technology Services and Central Library faculty and staff who work with automated systems and other types of electronic technology.

-The Baylor University Libraries Digital Collections are administered by the Digital Preservation Group, a unit of Library and Academic Technology Services.
-The resources listed below are maintained and enhanced under the DPG, but in some cases the materials come from various on-campus institutions and are united here by similarity of theme or type of object.
+The Baylor University Libraries Digital Collections are administered by the Digitization and Digital Preservation (DDP) Team, a unit of Library and Academic Technology Services.
+The resources listed below are maintained and enhanced under the DDP, but in some cases the materials come from various on-campus institutions and are united here by similarity of theme or type of object.
 All items in these collections feature a Custodian field that names its holding institution.

 Learn more about the Digital Library from the DL website.